Macros | |

 Define to determine if code is being built for 64 bit Advanced RISC Machine processors.

-If this define exists, then you are creating code that runs on the Advanced RISC Machines 64 bit line of processors.
-Apple iPad/iPhone/iPod and certain cell phones will have this define present.
+If this define exists, then the code runs on the Advanced RISC Machines 64 bit line of processors.
+Apple iPad/iPhone/iPod/Mac, Nintendo Switch, and certain cell phones will have this define present.

 #define BURGER_ARM_COMPILER __ARMCC_VERSION |